jasseral/lockDownALinuxDesktop/README.md

 # lockDownALinuxDesktop

-This Gnome extension lock a ubuntu desktop 18.04 , final user only can execute programs  that exits in the desktop (example : you can left , a navigator or network configuration shortcut) ; this was created for second milestone requirement in a upwork contract.
+This Gnome extension lock a ubuntu desktop 18.04 , removes : top menu , status , dock bar , and  search (see : Important notes) final user only can execute programs  that exits in the desktop (example : you can left , a navigator or network configuration shortcut) ; this was created for second milestone requirement in a upwork contract.

 This extension was created for running in Ubuntu 18.04